Ernest Bevin Labour's Churchill

 Listen to Andrew Adonis talk all things Bevin on the Biteback podcast channel here.

-Statesman, pre-eminent leader and founder of the free world’s then largest and most formidable trade union, Ernest Bevin was one of the greatest and most inspirational figures of the twentieth century.
-Minister of Labour in the wartime coalition during the Second World War, he was at Churchill’s right hand, masterminding the home front while the war supremo commanded the battle front.
-Following the war, he was Foreign Secretary at one of the most pivotal moments of international history, responsible for keeping Stalin and communism out of Western Europe, and for creating West Germany, NATO and the transatlantic alliance, all of which underpin European democracy and security to this day.
+Statesman, pre-eminent leader and founder of the free world’s then largest and most formidable trade union, Ernest Bevin was one of the most rousing figures of the twentieth century.
+Minister of Labour in the wartime coalition during the Second World War, he was Churchill’s right-hand man, masterminding the home front while the war supremo commanded the battle front.
+Afterwards, he was Foreign Secretary at one of the most critical moments in international history, responsible for keeping Stalin and communism out of Western Europe, and for creating West Germany, NATO and the transatlantic alliance, all of which underpin European democracy and security to this day.

 An excellent book which rescues Bevin from ‘the condescension of posterity’, capturing an extraordinary political figure.Gordon Brown